 NOTE: For this program, we define "livestock" as beef cattle, dairy cattle, swine, poultry, goats, mules, bison, sheep, horses, farmed Cervidae (deer), Ratitae (flightless birds including emu), and llamas.

 This grant program reimburses investments in:

-- Buildings or facilities for the production of livestock or livestock products.
+- Buildings or facilities for producing livestock or livestock products.

 - Development of pasture for use by livestock, including but not limited to lanes, watering systems, and fences.